 Another relevant matter is the merger between Disney and 21st Century Fox.
 This merger had effects in several jurisdictions, including Mexico.

 According to a number of media outlets, Televisa obtained a precautionary measure from a federal judge to prevent the closing of the acquisition of Fox by Disney.
-Televisa's main argument consisted of the alleged lack of analysis by the IFT of Televisa's arguments to oppose to the merger.
+Televisa's main argument consisted of the alleged lack of analysis by the IFT of Televisa's arguments to oppose the merger.
 Such arguments were presumably raised by Televisa in an antitrust complaint filed before the IFT.
-The federal judge ordered the IFT to analyse Televisa's arguments.4
+The federal judge ordered the IFT to analyse Televisa's arguments.5

 Tax advisers' responsibilities